jon1894/papers/journal.md

 Dave Pugsy

 # Title
-A priliminary investigation into Jeff's obsession with cheese and fear of sheep.
+A preliminary investigation into Jeff's obsession with cheese and fear of sheep.

 # Introduction
 This is an investigation into why Jeff is: